-Country Programme in Vanuatu, providing overall strategic high-level management and coordination decisions related to the implementation of the programme.
-Although it is currently a programme focused committee, with significant other EU, DFAT and MFAT investments in EVAWG in the country. the Committee extended membership to other donors such as DFAT and MFAT as observers.
-This allowed for three large programmes on EVAWG implemented by the UN which are closely interlinked - the Spotlight Initiative, Partnerships and Transformative Agenda - to provide key updates on the elimination of VAWG in the country and created a platform for high level strategic decision making by all stakeholders as guided by the National policies and strategies.
+The Multi-Stakeholder Steering Committee is a governance arrangement for the Spotlight Initiative Country Programme in Vanuatu, providing overall strategic high-level management and coordination decisions related to the implementation of the programme.
+Although it is currently a programme focused committee, with significant other EU, DFAT and MFAT investments in EVAWG in the country, the Committee extended membership to other donors such as DFAT and

+MFAT as observers.
+This allowed for three large programmes on EVAWG implemented by the UN which are closely interlinked - the Spotlight Initiative, Pacific Partnerships and Transformative Agenda - to provide key updates on the elimination of VAWG in the country and created a platform for high level strategic decision making by all stakeholders as guided by the National policies and strategies.

 The Steering Committee is Co-Chaired by the Director General of the Office of the Prime Minister and the United Nations Resident Coordinator, to ensure alignment with Vanuatu's national priorities described in the National Sustainable Development Plan and newly passed National Gender Equality Policy 2020 - 2030 (launched August 2021).
-The Committee includes the Vanuatu Government partners such as the Ministry of Education and Training, Ministry of Youth and Sports, Ministry of Internal Affairs, Ministry of Justice and Community Services, Department of Women's Affairs, Ministry of Health, three civil society reference group representatives, European Union, Recipient UN Organizations - UNFPA, UNDP, UNICEF, IOM.
+The Committee includes the Vanuatu Government partners such as the Ministry of Education and Training, Ministry of Youth and Sports, Ministry of Internal Affairs, Ministry of Justice and Community Services, Department of Women's Affairs, Ministry of Health, three civil society reference group representatives, European Union Delegation for the Pacific, Recipient UN Organizations - UNFPA, UNDP, UNICEF, IOM.
 UN Women, DFAT and MFAT are members of the Committee, and have an observer status when it comes to the endorsement of the Spotlight Initiative work plans, budgets, and reports.

 Following the launch of the programme in October 2020, the Steering Committee met for the first time in December 2020.
-The next session of the Steering Committee was held in November 2021.
+The next session of the Steering Committee was held in November 2021 only, with a significant delay from the original planning of holding 2 SC meetings per year.
+The delay was due to the departure of the Programme Coordinator early 2021 who was replaced later in August.
 Significant efforts have been made to embed the work of the Spotlight Initiative more deeply into the national context and with existing programmes with a long-term goal of sustaining multi-sectoral approach to EVAWG in the country.
 At the November Steering Committee meeting, the UN presented results of three large UN programmes, which were mapped out in detail against the National Gender Equality Policy.
 As such, it was able to demonstrate to the Government tailored, responsive UN presence that is anchored in national priorities, and how UN combined diverse complimentary mandates, expertise and technical contributions are providing comprehensive and coherent support to eliminate violence against women and girls.
 Moreover, it was able to highlight key areas where there is strong collaboration amongst various stakeholders, as well as specific areas for better coordination.
 In his remarks, the EU Ambassador acknowledged that "the success of the Spotlight Initiative, and the Pacific Partnership, will depend on the ability of the Government, civil society, UN agencies to create synergies and processes and grow an ecosystem that fosters sustainability and resilience.
 We welcome joint UN's efforts to bring work together and implement in a cohesive way our support to EVAWG through both programmes in line with the newly passed overall National Gender Equality Policy, and its Strategic areas of action".